wrdhall3/loan-default-project/new_readme.md

 This project is licensed under the MIT License.
 The dataset and analysis are provided for **educational purposes only** and are intended to demonstrate machine learning techniques for academic and learning use cases.

+**Disclaimer**: This project is not designed for commercial or production use in financial decision-making.
+Users are advised not to rely on this analysis for real-world lending or credit risk evaluation.

 [Back to Top](#table-of-contents)